ocfgaldino/ocfgaldino/README.md

      <img align="center" alt="postgres"  height="250" width="350" src="https://files.codeocean.com/files/verified/8ba9047a-d4a3-4950-8aff-f52b447db535_v1.0/results.23321024-f666-4ec9-b6a6-91a70bab775c/performance_optimal_qwi.png" />
     </div></td>
     <td width="30%">
-      <p>On this project, fuzzy spatial inference models were used to perform spacial inference queries with the goal to discover meaningful findinds from fuzzy spatial data.
+      <p>On this project, fuzzy spatial inference models were used to perform spatial inference queries with the goal to discover meaningful findinds from fuzzy spatial data.
 The project used the R package 'fsr' to obtain such inferences.
 The results were analyzed in R and published on the 2022 IEEE International Conference on Fuzzy Systems (FUZZ-IEEE) (doi in progress).
 An adptated code for this analysis was published on Code Ocean.
 You can check <a href="https://codeocean.com/capsule/1662797/tree/v1">here</a>. </p>
     </td>
   </tr>
  </table>